+The Syrian Navy is minuscule and limited to coast-defense tasks.
 The commander of naval forces comes under the command of the chief of general Staff, Commander of Land Forces.
 The primary roles of the navy are coastal defense and the maintenance of control over territorial waters.
-There is a particular emphasis on the defense of Syria's primary ports, Tartus and Lattakia, which are vital to the Syrian economy and which would also play a key role in resupply operations in the event of a major conflict with Israel.
+There was a particular emphasis on the defense of Syria's primary ports, Tartus and Lattakia, which are vital to the Syrian economy and which would also play a key role in resupply operations in the event of a major conflict with Israel.
 While seeking to improve its coastal defense capability, Syria has also been boosting the capability of the navy in terms of submarine, surface and amphibious warfare, although major inadequacies remain.

 By 2002 the navy remained quite a small force, which, in addition to an estimated 4,000 personnel, also had an estimated 2,500 reserves.
 Conscripts serve 18 months of national service.
 The navy had one 1,475-ton `Romeo' class submarine, although it has not been to sea for three years.
 There are two 950-ton Petya III class frigates.
 The navy also deployed 23 patrol and coastal craft.
 There are 12 210-ton missile fast-attack craft - two Osa I and 10 Osa II.
 They were armed with `Styx' missiles.
 There were three 85-ton Komar class fast attack craft, also armed with `Styx' missiles and there were eight 39-ton Zhuk class coastal patrol craft.
 Amphibious forces consisted of three 760-ton Polnochny B Landing Ship Medium (LSM) vessels.
 Each ship had a capacity for about 100 troops and five tanks.
 Mine warfare forces deploy one 804-ton Natya class vessel, as well as two 200-ton Vanya class minesweepers, one 500-ton T 43 minesweeper, one 400-ton Sonya class minesweeper and five 77-ton Yevgenya class inshore minesweepers.
 Auxiliaries consisted of one 400-ton Sekstan class vessel, one 70-ton Poluchat vessel, three survey launches and seven Rotork sea trucks.
 There is one 3,500-ton training ship, the Al Assad.